 Other Existing Incentives

 Ireland's dedication to a sustainable future is reflected in its extensive support for solar energy, with significant government incentives aimed at making solar installations more affordable for homeowners, businesses, and farmers.
-The Sustainable Energy Authority of Ireland (SEAI) offers a Solar Electricity Grant, providing up to €2,100 for homeowners installing solar PV panels, helping to increase renewable energy sources in the country.
+The Sustainable Energy Authority of Ireland (SEAI) offers a Solar Electricity Grant, providing up to €2,100 for homeowners installing solar PV panels, thereby helping to increase renewable energy sources in the country.

 For non-domestic entities such as businesses, schools, and farms, the NDMG provides funding for larger solar PV systems, with grants potentially reaching up to €162,600 for systems up to 1,000 kWp.
 Additionally, the Targeted Agricultural Modernisation Scheme (TAMS) supports farmers with grants covering up to 60% of installation costs, capped at €90,000, encouraging the use of sustainable energy in agriculture.